Shrinkage under Random Projections, and Cubic Formula Lower Bounds for $\mathsf{AC}^0$: Proof of shrinkage theorem for fixing projections

-\end{corollary} \begin{proof} Let $g$ be an internal gate of~$\phi$.
+\begin{proof} Let $g$ be an internal gate of~$\phi$.
 We prove the corollary for the case where $g$ is an OR gate, and the proof for the case that $g$ is an AND gate is similar.
-It holds that
+We have